nouredinateur/Movies-forum/README.md

 You can now access the server at http://localhost:8000

-edite the role of a user to 'admin' in the database to give it admine privilages
+edite the role of a user to 'admin' in the database to give it admin privilages